dekum/JPProject/README.md

 <h4>How To Install</h4>
 <hr>

 * Needed: Windows Vista or higher.
 Java 1.8 or higher.
-* [Apache Derby](https://db.apache.org/derby/) is needed to be installed to use database.
-Can be installed [here](https://db.apache.org/derby/papers/DerbyTut/install_software.html)
+* [Derby](https://db.apache.org/derby/) is needed to be installed to use database.
+Can be installed [here] (https://db.apache.org/derby/papers/DerbyTut/install_software.html)
 * A java IDE is needed if you going to import from github.
  <br>
 * For those without IDE, a jar file is provided, and works without the use of one.